About the Position:

 - Deploys worldwide as a member of a Forensic Exploitation Team.
 Receives samples of materials to test visually, chemically, photographically, and make other scientific and instrumental examinations.

 These duties are described at the full performance level GS-13.
 The GS-09, GS-11, and GS-12 are developmental leading to such performance.

-- Extended temporary duty (TDY) business travel up to 35% of the time is required
+25% or less - Extended temporary duty (TDY) business travel up to 35% of the time is required

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/468982700.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.